jsdealy/latin/miscellae/guideToLatinConversation.md

 Pello, peptdi, pulsum,
 pellere, to push, to strike.

-Pellicio, pellexi, pel-
-lectum, pellicere, to at-
+Pellicio, pellexi, pellectum, pellicere, to attract.
-tract.

-Pendeo, pependi,pen-
-dere, to hwigj to be sus-
+Pendeo, pependi,pendere, to hwigj to be suspended.
-pended.

-Pendo, pependi, peii-
-suni, pendere, to weigh.
+Pendo, pependi, peiisuni, pendere, to weigh.

-Percello, perculi,per-
-ciilsuiii, percellere, to
-sti ike.
+Percello, perculi,perciilsuiii, percellere, to sti ike.

 Percutio, percussi,
 percussuiii, percutere,
 to beat.

-Perdo, perdidi, perdi-
-tum, perdere, to lose.
+Perdo, perdidi, perditum, perdere, to lose.

-Peto, petii, and pe-
-tivi, petltum, petere, to
-seek, to aak
+Peto, petii, and petivi, petltum, petere, to seek, to aak

 Pingo, piiixi, pictum,
 pingere, to paint.

-Pinso, pinsiii, pin-
-sum, pinsitum and pis-
-tiiin, pinsere, to gruid^
+Pinso, pinsiii, pinsum, pinsitum and pistiiin, pinsere, to gruid^ to pound.
-to pound.

-Plaiido, plausi, plau-
-sum, plaudere, to ap-
+Plaiido, plausi, plausum, plaudere, to applaud.
-plaud.

 Plecto, plectere, to
 whip, to punish.

-Polio, polivi and po-
-lii, polltum, poHre, to
+Polio, polivi and polii, polltum, poHre, to polish.
-polish.

 Polleo, pollere, to be
 powerful.

-Polluo, pollui, pollu-
-tum, polluere, to spoil.
+Polluo, pollui, pollutum, polluere, to spoil.

 Pono, posiii, positum,
 ponere, to restj to place.

-Posco, poposci, posci-
-tum, poscere, to ask.
+Posco, poposci, poscitum, poscere, to ask.

-Poto, potavi, pota-
-tum and potum, po-
-tiire, to drink.
+Poto, potavi, potatum and potum, potiire, to drink.

-Prsesto, prpestiti, prses-
-tituin and praestiitum,
-praestare, to surpass^ to
+Prsesto, prpestiti, prsestituin and praestiitum, praestare, to surpass^ to ejccel.
-ejccel.